evanx/redishub/README.md

 Documentation: https://github.com/evanx/rquery

-Technically speaking, RedisHub is an Nginx deployment of our opensource Node webserver for Redis multi-tenancy and access control.
+Technically speaking, WebServa is an Nginx deployment of our opensource Node webserver for Redis multi-tenancy and access control.
 It is intended to be highly-available for reads via CDN, and also for writes, via Redis Cluster.
 It is available to client and server, web and mobile apps, authenticated and open.
 We define "open" as no client cert required, and "secure" as requiring a client cert.

 A client accessing a keyspace might be:
 - our `rhcurl` bash CLI which is `curl` wrapper
-- the RedisHub.com web console
+- the WebServa.com web console
 - a client-side webapp fetching content
 - mobile app e.g. updating the state of a multi-player game
 - internet-connected device e.g. submitting metrics, error and status reports